molmod/stacie/docs/source/theory/properties/shear_viscosity.md

 Each row of this array corresponds to one pressure tensor component in the order $P_{xx}$, $P_{yy}$, $P_{zz}$, $P_{zx}$, $P_{yz}$, $P_{xy}$.
 (Same order as in Voigt notation.)
-The columns correspond to time steps.
+Columns correspond to time steps.
 You also need to store the cell volume, temperature, Boltzmann constant, and time step in Python variables, all in consistent units.
-With these requirements, the viscosity can be computed as follows:
+With these requirements, the shear viscosity can be computed as follows:

 ```python
 import numpy as np